 3) Tranquilizers are brain depressants.
 If you take them for longer than a month, they can increase your chances of becoming depressed.

 4) Tranquilizers block the effectiveness of antidepressants.
 If you take them for more than a month, any antidepressants you're taking will be less effective, and you may feel more depressed or anxious.

 Check with your doctor to make sure there are no other medical causes for your anxiety.
 For example, you should have your thyroid checked.
 If there are no other medical causes for your anxiety, and you cannot control your anxiety with relaxation techniques and cognitive therapy, then you might want to discuss the possibility of an antidepressant with your doctor.

 Consider an antidepressant instead of a tranquilizer.
-If your anxiety is so severe that you need medication, an antidepressant is usually a better choice than a tranquilizer.
+If your anxiety is so severe that you need medication, antidepressants are usually a better choice than tranquilizers.
 Why?
 Because anxiety is one of the common symptoms of depression.

 Antipsychotic medication is sometimes used to relieve the symptoms of anxiety, in serious cases.
 This is because antipsychotic medication is sedating besides being antipsychotic.
 However, antipsychotic medication can have permanent neurological consequences if taken for more than a few years, such as tremors, akathisia, parkinsonism, and tardive dyskinesia.
 The most common antipsychotic medication that is used to treat anxiety in the short-term is Seroquel (quetiapine).

 1) D Poyares, C Guilleminault, MM Ohayon, S Tufik, "Chronic benzodiazepine usage and withdrawal in insomnia patients," Journal Psychiatric Research (2004) May-Jun;38(3):327-34.